tanishkHada/ChitChat-Android/README.md

 # ChitChat (Android App)

-An application to chat with people and share stories, which runs on **Android 9** or higher.
+An application to chat with people and share stories, runs on **Android 9** or higher.

 ## App Look